 Technical resources and ownership

-Some billing tools require engineering resources to maintain.
-Tabs is designed for finance ownership—manage billing logic without constant engineering support.
+Some billing tools require engineering resources to maintain — every pricing change becomes a development ticket.
+Tabs is designed for finance ownership.
+Your team can manage billing logic, launch new pricing models, and configure contract terms without constant engineering support.

 Don't just evaluate invoice generation.
-Consider the entire lifecycle: collections and ASC 606 revenue recognition.
-Avoid stitching together multiple point solutions.
+Consider the entire contract-to-cash lifecycle: collections workflows, dunning automation, and ASC 606 Revenue Recognition.
+Avoid stitching together multiple point solutions — each integration point is a place where data can fall out of sync, creating reconciliation work that defeats the purpose of automation.

 Frequently asked questions